 Make the search for afikomen (the hidden matzoh) even more fun by hiding a piece for each kid to find so everyone gets a present—blind bags are sure to be hits.

 If you’ve got picky eaters, making the bitter herbs (a nod to the dark history of Jews in ancient Egypt) out of felt is the way to go.
 The kids can follow along without having to sample the “gross” stuff.

 Take words from the Haggadah and make a bingo game for the kids.
-Make sure you’ve got fun prizes or a special kosher for Passover dessert for the winners.
+Make sure you’ve got fun prizes or a special kosher dessert for the winners.